 of the Lincoln Journal: Recruits have been arriving all day and tonight fifty-seven new men are sleeping for the first time on the battle field of Chickamauga.
 They come from different towns with assignments to the companies from their old homes.
 The boys looked black and dusty, but are husky fellows.
 Some of them were thrown out on the first call, but managed to slip through this time.
-The boys brought the information that Lieutenant Perry was having some trouble in recruiting at North Platte, owing to the dissatisfaction expressed by some of the boys of E company in their letters.
+The boys brought the information that Lieutenant Perry was having some trouble in recruiting at North Platte. owing to the dissatisfaction expressed by some of the boys of E company in their letters.
 For the benefit of the citizens of North Platte whose patriotism has never been doubted it may be well to say that the health of the men is excellent, there being only twelve men in the First division hospital.
-These twelve come from six regiments, an average of two men to the regiment.
+These twelve come from six regiments, an average of two then to the regiment.
 If this is a large percentage then statistics tell an awful story.
-The men are cheerful, welf clothed and anxious to become good soldiers.
-If there is a man in Nebraska who expects to join the army and find his tent carpeted with Brussels carpet, his table covered with Delft. china filled with porterhouse steaks cooked in mushrooms, frogs' legs, fried chicken, preserves, pie, cake and ice cream, his clothes lined with silk and his bed composed of down, made upon a brass-bedstead he had better remain at home.
+The men are cheerful, well clothed and anxious to become good soldiers.
+If there is a man in Nebraska who expects to join the army and find his tent carpeted with Brussels carpet, his table covered with Delft. china filled with porterhouse steaks cooked in mushrooms, frogs' legs, fried chicken, preserves, pte, cake and ice cream, his clothes lined with silk and his bed composed of down, made upon a brass bedstead he had better remain at home.
 A soldier's life is one of selfdenial and the man who goes through it with little complaint is the one who receives the appreciation due him.
 If the Nebraska boys want to come here they will find plenty of food and clothing.
 They will have to wait upon themselves.
 They will have to work hard, to do work they have never done before, but it will not kill them.
-If they are composed of the right kind of stuff, like the 1,000 men already here, they will emerge from their service better men physically and better equipped to face the battle of pany A and Teamster Westover of company H had a narrow escape today while on their way to Crawfish Springs after water.
-The team of four mules were turned off the filled road suddetly to avoid the wagon ahead.
-The wagon went over, the empty barrels rolling over the boys.
-Sergeant Atwood struck on his head and the wagon was pulled over his left leg.
-His face and leg were bruised and scratched.
-The mules ran about 200 yards, dragging the wagon behind them.
-When the boys caught them one of the mules was so badly cut up that he was useless so he was turned loose to be killed later by the provost guard.
-He was an outlaw, and ornery animal, which would rather eat a set of harness than his oats and hav.
-Fortunately the Second regiment had one mule to spare so that Quartermaster Myers still has the number for which he receipted.
-A quorum was not present at the court martial of Private Maher yesterday morning.
-The president Major Estey, announced that the court would adjourn until Monday morning at 9 o'clock.
-Captain Fisher objected, saying the eight days allowed his client for trial were up.
-At no time had he asked for a continuance and he was ready now to try the case to the four men present.
-The president, however, said Captains Dyer and Brandan were not absent of their own volition, but because they had been ordered away serve if he desired.
-Captain George McK.
-Williamson of the First corps was a welcome caller in the Nebraska camp this evening.
-He shows by the large "U. S. V." his collar that he is not ashamed of the men with whom he serves so willingly.
-When he reported to General Brooke he was asked where he wanted to go.
-"To the front. sir." re-sponded Williamson.
-"That's the way with all you boys." said the gen-way with all you boys." said the general.
-"I need you here for a while,
+If they are composed of the right kind of stuff, like the 1,000 men already here, they will emerge from their service better men physically and better equipped to face the battle of

 The boys who came in today look like men who are capable of subduing themselves.
 They came in willing to work and anxious to march beside the boys who are here.
-The boys who arrived have been assigned to the Te-cumseh, Schuyler, Grand Island and Kearney companies.
-Provost Sergeant Atwood of com-
+The boys who arrived have been assigned to the Tecumseh, Schuyler, Grand Island and Kearney companies.